mohitlal31/Elevator_system/README.md

 | Class constructors utilize member initialization lists.| Elevator.h (line 14), Controller.h (line 17) |
 | Classes abstract implementation details from their interfaces.| Elevator.h, Controller.h |
 | Classes encapsulate behavior. | Elevator.h, Controller.h |

+## Future scope

+* Create a single elevator object on a separate thread.
+Add time delays to simulate actual elevator functionality.

+* Create multiple elevators, each on a separate thread.
+The controller will be responsible for delegating the request to the closest elevator.

+* Add a GUI with buttons on each floor and inside each elevator.
+This will simulate the actual system with internal and external requests